You could prob do this with just about any old chair as long as it has a basic frame.

-I begin by tying the the rope to the rear railing on the seat stringing it back and forth wrapping twice on each run.
+- Begin the weave by typing the rope to the rear railing on the seat and then began stringing it back and forth wrapping twice on each run.
 Tie off the end with a knot.

-- Pull the horizontal weaves as tight as you can to the front as you weave.
-My hubby made this little tool by using a metal rod and black electrical tape and it worked great to really pull those weaves tight.
+- Pull the horizontal weaves as tight as possible to the front as you work to the rear.
+The hubby made this little tool by using a metal rod and black electrical tape and it worked extremely well to pull those weaves tight

-Before tying off the rope, wrap the hemp around each side several times to fill in the gaps on each side
+- Before tying off the rope, wrap the hemp around each side several times to fill in the gaps between the horizontal (side) runs.